 The kids settle on the porch and start carving Jack O’Lanterns.
 After all the pumpkins Taïga carved last year, she’s pretty good at it now.
 Their friendly talk gradually dies, leaving them concentrated, working on their masterpieces in companionable silence.

 Granny watches them for a while, making sure they know how to handle the knives.
-Reassured, she leaves the Cove to buy the famous candy and get rid of their stock of pumpkins…
+Reassured, she leaves to buy the famous candy and get rid of their impressive stock of pumpkins…

 Derek dries his knife against his jeans and stretches, ‘I’m done!
 Do you need any help?’